 They weren’t that kind of person

 Suicide is almost never the result of a sudden impulse.
-People who commit suicide often suffer from long-standing problems, influences or illness.
+People that are suicidal often suffer from long-standing problems, influences or illness.
 What may appear to be the cause, such as the end of a relationship or a financial disaster, may have been the last straw.
 They may be convinced by everyday events that they are making the right decision in taking their life.
 Although they may appear to be listening to you and others, the truth is that almost nothing anyone says or does will influence how they feel.
-People who commit suicide often set impossibly high standards for themselves and believe they have failed by not achieving them.
+People that are suicidal often set impossibly high standards for themselves and believe they have failed by not achieving them.